 - Direct Contact Condensers: Heat transfer takes place through direct contact between the gas and liquid.

 - Indirect Contact Condensers: Heat exchange happens through a thermally conductive boundary medium like a plate, shell, or tube.

-- Surface Condensers: They are basically shell and tube heat exchangers used in large thermal power plants and refrigeration systems.
-They are again classified as tube-side condensation and shell side condensation.
+- Surface Condensers: These are basically shell and tube heat exchangers used in large thermal power plants and refrigeration systems.
+They are again classified as tube-side condensation and shell-side condensation.